MRossa157/NLP_emotion_classificator/README.md

 # How to use
 - Download Dataset and place it in the dataset folder (should result in `./dataset/text.csv`)
-- Run `Model.ipynb` and execute all the code cells
+- Run `Model.ipynb` and execute all the code cells to train each model
-- Use the `predictors.py` module to create an instance of `Predictor` and load the model weights and its vectorizer into it.
+- Use the `predictors.py` module to create an instance of `Predictor` and load the model weights and its vectorizer into it
-- Call the `get_prediction(text: str)` method
+- Call the `get_prediction(text: str)` method to get prediction